mtmjnb/sem/README.md

 ## Our Current Process
 This is our current workflow.
-1. Select an issue to work on.
+1. Decide which user story/stories to work on for the next Sprint.
+2. Create a new Sprint on Zube.
+3. Add the user story card(s) to the Ready column in Zube.
+4. Add any additional task cards to Zube and put in priority order.
-2. Pull the latest `develop` branch.
+5. Pull the latest `develop` branch.
-3. Start a new feature branch for the issue.
+6. Start a new feature branch for the task(s) or user story.
+7. Select task to work on in Zube.
+8. Work on task.
+9. Repeat 7-8 until feature is complete.
-4. Once feature is finished, create JAR file.
+10. Once feature is finished, create JAR file.
-5. Update and test Docker configuration with GitHub Actions.
+11. Update and test Docker configuration with GitHub Actions.
-6. Update feature branch with `develop` to ensure feature is up-to-date.
+12. Update feature branch with `develop` to ensure feature is up-to-date.
-7. Check feature branch still works.
+13. Check feature branch still works.
-8. Merge feature branch into `develop`.
+14. Merge feature branch into `develop`.
-9. Repeat 1-7 until release is ready.
+15. Repeat 5-14 until Sprint is complete.
-10. Update the version number in Maven and the Dockerfile.
-11. Merge `develop` into `release`.
+16. Merge `develop` branch into `release` and create release.
-12. Create a release - including version tag.
-13. Merge `release` into `master`.
-14. Merge `release` into `develop`.
+17. Merge `release` into `master` and `develop`.
-15. Close the issues.
+18. Close the Sprint.